Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 Rosenblatt’s 1958 paper didn’t use terms like “linearly separable” or “decision boundary.”
 Instead, he described how stimuli of one class produce stronger responses than another, dividing the perceptual world into classes.
 Later, Marvin Minsky and Seymour Papert (1969) formalized this limitation in Perceptrons.

-Not all data is that tidy.
+Not all data is linearly separable.

 - If one input is “on” (1) and the other is “off” (0), the output is 1.